jeffweltman/StarsStripesAndBeer/Codebook.md

 ##Description of BrewsAndBreweries.csv, our merged datafile
 BrewsAndBreweries.scsv contains 1,412 across 10 variables:

-* *BreweryName* - The Foreign Key (FK) for linking the beers to their breweries.
+* *Brewery_ID* - The Primary Key (PK) for linking the beers to their breweries.
 This is an integer which ranges from 1 to 547.
 * *BeerName* - The advertised name of the beer.
 This is a string (class character).
 * *Beer_ID* - This is a unique identifier for each beer. *Beer_ID* is an integer which ranges from 1 to 2,692.
 * *ABV* - This is the measurement of the **A**lcohol **B**y **V**olume of each beer, as advertised in compliance with United States law.
 This identifies what percentage of the beverage is alcoholic.
 In this dataset, ABV ranges from 0.027 to 0.125.
 This is a numeric variable.